SmarterApp/SB_BIRT/irp/doc/req/SecureBrowserFunctionalRequirements.md

 		* The student uses secure browser for the Test Delivery System, while running other applications searching the internet for answers.
 This API provides the capability to determine environment is secure, and if not blocks user from taking a test.
 1. F46.
 The secure browser may be able to get the status of a particular browser capability (optional).
 	* _Rationale_:
-		* Browser capability will provide information on capabilities like screen capture, print, etc. on MS-TAT browser.
+		* By requesting a list of secure browser capabilities, the test delivery system can decide which of these must be disabled if necessary.
+This is a specific requirement for the Microsoft Take-A-Test (TAT) browser, which has capabilities such as screen capture and print.
+These generally need to be disabled if enabled.
 	* _User Stories_:
-		* This API provides the ability for the Test Delivery System to determine whether screen capture, print, etc. is enabled or not if enabled Test Delivery System disable those capabilities before starting any items to answer.
+		* This API provides the ability for the Test Delivery System to determine whether screen capture, print, etc. is enabled.
+If so, the Test Delivery System will issue commands to disable those capabilities before starting a test.
 1. F47.
 The secure browser may be able to set the status of a particular browser capability (optional).
 	* _Rationale_:
-		* Browser capability will provide information on capabilities like screen capture, print, etc. on MS-TAT browser.
+		* This is a specific requirement for the Microsoft Take-A-Test (TAT) browser, which has capabilities such as screen capture and print.
+These generally need to be disabled if enabled.
 	* _User Stories_:
-		* This API provides the ability for the Test Delivery System to determine whether screen capture, print, etc. is enabled or not if enabled Test Delivery System disable those capabilities before starting any items to answer.
+		* This API provides the ability for the Test Delivery System to determine whether screen capture, print, etc. is enabled.
+If so, the Test Delivery System will issue commands to disable those capabilities before starting a test.

 ### B. Device Related Requirements
 1. F09.
 The desktop secure browser shall provide a means to get system volume.
 	* _Rationale_:
-		* System volume provides the student with the ability to change system volume settings in secure browser as it is open in kiosk/fullscreen mode where minimization of secure browser is not allowed to access volume setting.
+		* System volume provides the student with the ability to change system volume settings in the secure browser, as it is open in kiosk/fullscreen mode (where minimization or application switching for the purpose of adjusting the volume) is not allowed.
 	* _User Stories_:
-		* Student is listening to voice output through JAWS and wants to change volume without going into permissive mode, student selects setting and changes system volume.
+		* Student is listening to voice output through JAWS and wants to change volume without going into permissive mode; student selects setting and changes system volume.
 1. F10.
 The desktop secure browser shall provide a means to set system volume.
 	* _Rationale_:
-		* System volume provides the user with the ability to change system volume settings in secure browser as it is open in kiosk/fullscreen mode where minimization of secure browser is not allowed to access volume setting.
+		* System volume provides the student with the ability to change system volume settings in the secure browser, as it is open in kiosk/fullscreen mode (where minimization or application switching for the purpose of adjusting the volume) is not allowed.
 	* _User Stories_:
-		* Student is listening to voice output through JAWS and wants to change volume without going into permissive mode, student selects setting and changes system volume.
+		* Student is listening to voice output through JAWS and wants to change volume without going into permissive mode; student selects setting and changes system volume.
 1. F11.
 The desktop secure browser shall provide a means to mute system volume.
 	* _Rationale_:
-		* System mute provides the user with the ability to mute system volume settings in secure browser as it is open in kiosk/fullscreen mode where minimization of secure browser is not allowed to access volume setting.
+		* System mute provides the student with the ability to mute system volume settings in the secure browser, as it is open in kiosk/fullscreen mode (where minimization or application switching for the purpose of adjusting the volume) is not allowed.
 	* _User Stories_:
-		* Student is listening to voice output through JAWS and wants to mute system volume without going into permissive mode, student selects setting and mute system volume.
+		* Student is listening to voice output through JAWS and wants to mute system volume without going into permissive mode; student selects setting and mute system volume.
 1. F12.
 The desktop secure browser shall provide a means to unmute system volume.
 	* _Rationale_:
-		* System unmute provides the user with the ability to unmute system volume settings in secure browser as it is open in kiosk/fullscreen mode where minimization of secure browser is not allowed to access volume setting.
+		* System unmute provides the student with the ability to unmute system volume settings in the secure browser, as it is open in kiosk/fullscreen mode (where minimization or application switching for the purpose of adjusting the volume) is not allowed.
 	* _User Stories_:
-		* Student is using JAWS and wants to unmute system volume without going into permissive mode, student selects setting and unmute system volume.
+		* Student is using JAWS and wants to unmute system volume without going into permissive mode; student selects setting and unmute system volume.
 1. F13.
-The desktop secure browser shall provide a means to check if system volume is Muted.
+The desktop secure browser shall provide a means to check if system volume is muted.
 	* _Rationale_:
 		* System Volume is muted status events allow the application to monitor volume settings and make adjustments for UI updates accordingly.
 	* _User Stories_:
-		* Student wants to listen to audio output, application will update UI to show volume is muted or not, and prompt user to unmute the system volume.
+		* Student wants to listen to audio output; application will update UI to show volume is muted or not, and prompt user to unmute the system volume.
 1. F14.
 The desktop secure browser shall provide a means to close the browser.
 	* _Rationale_:
-		* Close Browser API provides student with the ability to close secure browser as it is open in kiosk/fullscreen mode where switching to different application is not allowed.
+		* This API provides users with the ability to close the secure browser (as it is open in kiosk/fullscreen mode where switching to different application is not allowed).
 	* _User Stories_:
-		* Student completed test and want to close the secure browser to continue his/her other assignment on device.
+		* Student completed a test and wants to close the secure browser to continue his/her other assignment on the current device.
-		* School Administration team wants to update system or software on the device and want to close the secure browser.
+		* School Administration team wants to update system or software on the device and wants to close the secure browser.

 ### C. Text-to-Speech (TTS) Related Requirements